What Is the Best Way to Treat Depression?

-Clearly there are many issues to consider in picking the right treatment for one's depression.
+Clearly there are many issues to consider in choosing the right treatment for one's depression.
 Thankfully we have options, including ones I haven't covered here (e.g., TMS).
 It's important to note that other psychotherapies besides CBT can be quite effective in treating depression (see a list here); I've focused on this form of treatment because it's my area of specialty and it has the most evidence for working.

 The right treatment can help you get your life back.
 If you're struggling with depression and haven't been able to kick it on your own, why not explore your treatment options today?
 Start by talking with a loved one who can think it through with you and assist you in getting the help you need.

-- Looking for effective self-help treatment for depression?
-Consider Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks.
+For more, consider Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks.